 Are You A Team Builder?

 In assessing your ability to facilitate teamwork, ask yourself the following questions:

 Don’t be afraid to lead: Often leaders can be afraid to provide much input into teams.
 Remember, a leaders’ role is to provide employees with direction and support.
-Teams with more instruction feel more capable of reaching their goals, which have been clearly communicated to them.
+Teams with more instruction feel more capable of reaching their goals.
 Don’t be hesitant to act as an authority when teams are struggling.
 Newly formed teams in particular benefit from a leader who can set clear goals, communicate these goals, and monitor team progress on projects or initiatives.
 In addition, a leader is instrumental in setting the norms and expectations for behavior in developing teams.
 Encouraging collaboration and striving for difficult goals can shape a team for success.

 Teams require resources: Before forming a new team or giving an existing team a new project, remember that teams require a different set of resources than individual employees do.
-Teams must have the space to work together, the tools and equipment required to get the task done, and the intellectual resources that can only be obtained by using talented, motivated individuals within teams.
+Teams must have the space to work together.
+They may also need specific tools and equipment to get the task done.
+And the intellectual resources that can only be obtained by using talented, motivated individuals within teams.
 Before implementing teams, consider if your organization has the resources to not only form teams, but to ensure the continuation and success of these teams.

 The following steps can help you become better at facilitating teamwork:

 - Define the roles of each member.
 The positive effects of synergistic teams don’t happen on their own, and teams are generally poor at dividing team tasks.
 Be sure to clearly define the role that each member has within the team, as teams with greater role clarity tend to spend less time analyzing how to do the project, and more time actually working on a solution or output.
 Roles should be matched to each members’ knowledge, skills, and experience.